Clown Isopods are just like their wacky human counterparts: bright, colorful, and sure to stand out in a crowded scene.

 Besides just being fabulous, they’re probably a natural defense mechanism to deter would-be predators.

-Interestingly, their temperament appears to match their evolutionary adaptions because they tend to be quite shy and avoidant.
-Not something you’d expect from something called a Clown
+Interestingly, their temperament appears to match their evolutionary adaptations because they tend to be quite shy and avoidant.
+Not something you’d expect from something called a Clown Isopod, right?

 Besides their spots, Armadillidum klugii are also further labeled for the places they originated from.

-Giving rise to the popular “Dubrovnik” and “Montenegro” varieties (from the Balkan regions of Europe no less) each with their own unique smattering of bright colors.
+Giving rise to the popular “Dubrovnik” and “Montenegro” varieties (from the Balkan regions of Europe, no less), each with its own unique smattering of bright colors.

 Montenegro looks more on the red side than their Croatian counterparts and has colored spots vs. simple white spots.